Tockwogh

 The Tockwogh were an Algonquian tribe living in the region of the Sassafras River in what are now Cecil and Kent counties in Maryland.
 The name Tockwogh is a variation of tuckahoe, a water plant with bulbous roots used for food.
 The Tockwogh are extinct as a people.
-According to John Smith, they spoke "the language of Powhatan".
+According to John Smith, they spoke a different language from all their neighbors, including the Chowanoc, Tuscarora, Lenape, Tutelo, Susquehannock Powhatan, Nanticoke, and Piscataway.
+He needed a interpreter who knew the Powhatan language to talk to the Tockwoghs.

 History

-Captain John Smith's party first encountered the Tockwogh people in 1608 after being informed about them by the Massawomecks (Iroquois).
-At their first meeting, Smith noticed they wore copper hatchets and beads which were traded with their allies, the Susquehannock, mortal enemies of the Massawomecks.
-The Indigenous people held a feast for Smith's party.
-Smith noted that the Tockwogh wigwams were very different from those of other Algonquian peoples: longer, larger, covered with bark, and shaped like ovals.
-About 20 made a village and villages were surrounded by fields of corn, squash, beans, and tobacco.
-Before leaving the Tockwoghs, Smith traded blue beads, bells and hatchets for corn, pearls, meat, weapons and hides.
+Captain John Smith's party first encountered the Tockwogh people in 1608 after being informed about them by the Massawomecks.